graple-guillos/nodejs-calculator/README.md

 # NODEJS CALCULATOR ( IN DEVELOPMENT )!!! 😎
 Just a simple calculator in Javascript.
 I build it to practice some of the basics of the language.
+Disclaimer: Nodejs is required to run that application.

 ![Alt text](onlythejscalculator.png)